 This section describes the actions and predicates for querying and identifying the ontologies.
 Typical queries include questions about relationship between terms or between ontologies, and identifying a shared sub-ontology for communication.

-QUERY-IF standard ACL communicative act is used to query a proposition, which is either true or false.
-OUERY-REF is used to ask for identifying referencing expression, which denotes an object.
+The query-if communicative act (see [FIPA00053]) is used to query a proposition, which is either true or false.
+The query-ref communicative act (see [FIPA00054]) is used to ask for identifying referencing expression, which denotes an object14.